Amidi Ag Alwaly

 Minister of Fisheries and Maritime Economy, Senegalese Government

-Mme Aminata Mbengue Ndiaye is the current Minister of Fisheries and Maritime Economy for Senegal and Mayor of Louga.
+Mme Aminata Mbengue Ndiaye is the current Minister of Fisheries and Maritime Economy for Senegal.
 As an accomplished politician, she previously held positions as the Minister of Livestock, Minister of Women, Children and Families, and Minister of Social Development and National Solidarity.
 She is also the current President of the Women's Movement for the Socialist Party of Senegal.

 Teacher, Nuestra Escuela